Pedro-S-Ferreira/ProjectEuler.net-Solved-Problems/README.md

 Problems 10, 19, 22 and 24: The use of pre installed modules in Python's standard library, including math, datetime, csv, itertools.

-Problem 15: The use of list as 2D plan, using each item as coordinates to solve the correspondent problem.
+Problem 15 and 31: The use of list as 2D plan, using each item as coordinates to solve the correspondent problem.

 Problem 22: Understanding and manipulating data in the csv format and getting the correct answer from it.